aura-stack-js/router/README.md

 ## Features

-- `Type-safe routing`: only configured HTTP methods are exposed.
+- `Type-safe routing` — only configured HTTP methods are available at compile time.
-- `Declarative`: `createEndpoint` & `createRouter` helpers with full TypeScript inference.
+- `Declarative API` — define endpoints using `createEndpoint` and group them with `createRouter`.
-- `Params`: parse path parameters (`/users/:id`) with correct types.
+- `Typed params & queries` — automatic inference of path (`/users/:id`) and search parameters.
-- `Optional`: Zod validation for request bodies and search parameters.
+- `Schema validation` — built-in support for `zod` to validate request bodies, queries, or params.
-- `Middlewares`: global and per-route middlewares, with short-circuiting.
+- `Middleware chaining` — supports global and per-endpoint middleware execution, with short-circuit control.

 ## Installation